dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 ## Value types

 * **Serialization**:
 The serializer emits an `$id` for every JSON complex type.
-That means that if you have a custom struct (which is value type), the serializer will append an `$id` to the JSON when serializing it.
-However, there will never be a reference to those `$ids`, since by default it uses `ReferenceEquals` when comparing the objects.
+However, to reduce bandwidth, structs will not be written with metadata, since it would be meaningless due `ReferenceEquals` is used when comparing the objects and no backpointer reference would be ever written to an struct.

 ```cs
 public static void SerializeStructs()